Nenniana/MinesweeperML/README.md

 ## Features

 - **Example Scene (BaseScene)**: An example scene is provided, where multiple Minesweeper boards and agents are displayed, utilizing a pre-trained model.
 This scene serves as a demonstration of how the trained agents interact with the game environment.
+The agents previous move is denoted by a small square next to the chosen space.

 - **Board Management**: The `BoardManager` (attached to the GameManager object) allows users to configure the size of the Minesweeper board and the number of mines.
 While the included models are trained specifically on 64-tile boards, this setting can be adjusted for experimentation purposes.